The Guru is proudly supported by....

 Initial Release: April 9, 2024.

-Update (1) May 18, 2024 - Increased text size so it is more readable when printed at the intended A3 size.
+Update (1) May 20, 2024 - Increased text sizes to match the original when printed at the intended A3 size.

 The Simpsons Video Schematic (THE MISSING PAGES)

-The PCB shown to the right has been re-created by me based on a couple of small photos posted by the designer.
-This is the unreleased small PCB that fits inside a standard Atari 2600 cart shell shown on page 1 in the manual.
+The PCB shown to the right has been re-created by me based on a couple of small photos posted by the designer bragging about it on a forum lol!
+The first pic is the unreleased small PCB that fits inside a custom Atari 2600 cart shell shown on page 1 in the manual (the tags coming out the left and right sides are totally non-standard).

-This specific Guru version has some changes and enhancements and is very close to Guru-Level perfection.
-Of course it's also no longer 'unreleased' lol
+This specific Guru version has some changes and enhancements and is very close to Guru-Level perfection and fits inside a standard Atari 2600 shell.
+Of course it's also no longer 'unreleased' lol.

 The Simpsons Video Schematic (THE MISSING PAGES)